chaos-polymtl/lethe/doc/source/examples/incompressible-flow/2d-transient-around-ahmed-body/2d-transient-around-ahmed-body.rst

 The simulation is launched in the same folder as the ``.prm`` and ``.msh`` file, using the ``gls_navier_stokes_2d`` solver.
 To decrease simulation time, it is advised to run on multiple cpu, using ``mpirun``:

-To do so, copy and paste the ``gls_navier_stokes_2d`` exacutable to the same folder as your ``.prm`` file and launch it running the following line:
+To do so, copy and paste the ``gls_navier_stokes_2d`` executable to the same folder as your ``.prm`` file and launch it running the following line:

 .. code-block:: text

       mpirun -np 6 gls_navier_stokes_2d ahmed.prm

-where here 6 is the number of cpu used.
+where 6 is the number of cpu used.
 The estimated execution time for a 4 seconds simulation is 6 minutes and 53 seconds.

 Alternatively, specify the path to the ``gls_navier_stokes_2d`` in your ``build/applications`` folder, as follows: